MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 Members of this group have access to the computed token GroupsGlobalAndUniversal attribute on User objects.
 Some applications have features that read the token-groups-global-and-universal (TGGAU) attribute on user account objects or on computer account objects in Active Directory Domain Services.
 Some Win32 functions make it easier to read the TGGAU attribute.
 Applications that read this attribute or that call an API (referred to as a function) that reads this attribute do not succeed if the calling security context does not have access to the attribute.
 This group appears as a SID until the domain controller is made the primary domain controller and it holds the operations master role (also known as flexible single master operations or FSMO).

-The Windows Authorization Access applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The Windows Authorization Access applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 > [!NOTE]
 > This group cannot be renamed, deleted, or moved.